 Like most things, knowing how to get the best lavender harvest is all about timing.
 The exact time will depend on your gardening zone and climate, but I’ve got a quick trick that will make knowing when to harvest easy.

-The best time to harvest English lavender is when the buds have formed on the plant but the flowers have not yet opened.
-Lavender harvested at this time of year will fall off the stems more easily when dry making it a tad easier to collect and will retain fragrance and colour longer.
-The cultivar of your lavender will also determine fragrance, colour, and longevity of the dried properties as well.
+The best time to harvest English lavender is when the flower buds have formed on the plant but the flowers themselves have not yet opened.
+Lavender flowers harvested at this time of year will fall off the stems more easily when dry, making it easier to collect.

-To harvest, use sharp bypass pruners and gather a small handful of long flower stems.
-Snip them at the base and continue collecting stems in your hand until you have a nice sized bundle.
-Secure the bundle with twine and continue until the plant is fully harvested.
+Continue collecting stems in your hand until you have a nice-sized bundle.
+Secure the bundle with twine or a rubber band and continue until the plant is fully harvested.

 Pruning the plants like this will keep the shrub tidy and evergreen through some colder climates.
 If your plants are leggy and you see lots of dead wood, it’s a good idea to summer prune them each year until they regain a tidier shape.

 You can safely prune lavender plants twice in the growing season to help define and maintain their shape.